Patrick Eaves: Detroit Red Wings

 Eaves on his way to his first career hat-trick in a game vs. the Dallas Stars in December 2010.

-On July 24, 2009, Eaves was traded by the Hurricanes to the Boston Bruins along with a 2010 fourth-round draft pick in exchange for defenseman Aaron Ward.
+On July 24, 2009, Eaves was traded by the Hurricanes to Boston Bruins along with a 2010 fourth-round draft pick in exchange for defenseman Aaron Ward.
 The Bruins then placed Eaves on waivers for the purpose of buying out his contract.
-On August 4, 2009, Eaves signed a one-year contract, valued at $500,000, with the Detroit Red Wings.
+On August 4, 2009, Eaves signed a one-year contract, valued at $500,000, with Detroit Red Wings.
 Eaves scored his first goal with the Red Wings in a 6–5 shootout loss to the Edmonton Oilers on October 29, 2009.
 In early January, 2010, he scored his 50th career goal against the San Jose Sharks.

-On July 7, 2010, Eaves signed a one-year extension with the Detroit Red Wings.
+On July 7, 2010, Eaves signed a one-year extension with the Red Wings.

-On July 1, 2011, Eaves signed a three-year extension with the Detroit Red Wings.
+On July 1, 2011, Eaves signed a three-year extension with the Red Wings.
 The deal was worth $3.6 million, and had a cap hit of $1.2 million per year.

-Eaves played just 10 games in the 2011–12 season before suffering a broken jaw and a concussion in a game against the Nashville Predators on November 26, 2011.
+Eaves played just ten games in the 2011–12 season before suffering a broken jaw and a concussion in a game against Nashville Predators on November 26, 2011.
 Predators defenceman Roman Josi's shot hit him in the side of the face; Eaves missed the rest of the season due to the concussion.

 On October 29, 2012, Eaves stated he was "not close" to returning and was still suffering headaches and post-concussion symptoms from the previous year's injury.
 On January 18, 2013, the Red Wings announced that Eaves was cleared to return to play.

 Nashville Predators

-On March 5, 2014, Eaves was traded to the Nashville Predators, along with Calle Järnkrok, as part of a deal that brought David Legwand to Detroit.
-Eaves played 5 scoreless games with the Predators to close the 2013–14 season.
+On March 5, 2014, Eaves was traded to Nashville Predators, along with Calle Järnkrok, as part of a deal that brought David Legwand to Detroit.
+Eaves played five scoreless games with the Predators to close the 2013–14 season.

 Eaves with the Dallas Stars signs autographs at Galleria Dallas in September 2014.